KadenHD/DragNReceive_API/README.md

 # Sources

+- Video about permissions to access differents datas inside controllers : [Link](https://youtu.be/jI4K7L-LI58)
-- Video about creation of standard CRUD and routing with Express : [Link](https://youtu.be/l8WPWK9mS5M?list=PLzBCdvbn0AZWnKk55ezv82IwNm7lJcu_N)
+- Video about creation of standard CRUD and routing with Express : [Link](https://youtu.be/l8WPWK9mS5M)
-- Video manipulation and creation of tables with ORM Sequelize with MySQL : [Link](https://youtu.be/ExTZYpyAn6s?list=PLzBCdvbn0AZWnKk55ezv82IwNm7lJcu_N)
+- Video manipulation and creation of tables with ORM Sequelize with MySQL : [Link](https://youtu.be/ExTZYpyAn6s)
 - Tutorial about the utilisation of a CRUD with Sequelize models : [Link](https://www.bezkoder.com/node-js-express-sequelize-mysql/)